Set up an internal LAN and Perimeter Network with public IPv6 Addresses and pfSense

 Gateway IP: 2a00:????:102::1

-In this case, you can configure the routing for the /48 prefix on your own without asking your ISP to configure static routes on the ISP router to the calculated /64 prefixes as shown below.
+In this case, you can configure the routing for your /48 prefix on your own without asking the ISP to configure any static routes on the ISP router which points to your calculated /64 prefixes.

 Now as we know what /64 prefix we should use for the WAN subnet, we can assign an IP address from this prefix to our pfSense Appliance and the WAN interface.

-We can use every IP address in this prefix besides 2a00:????:102::1, which is assigned to the ISP Router (PE) and represents the gateway to the WAN.
+We can use every IP address in this prefix besides 2a00:????:102::1, which is assigned to the ISP Router (PE) and represents the gateway from our network to the providers network and therefore to the WAN.

 Unlike IPv4, IPv6 actually allows the use of the network address for a host interface and it has no broadcast, so all network addresses from this prefix can be used for host addressing.

-Despite of this fact, I would recommend not to use the all-zeros address as an host address as it can be confusing to distinguish between a prefix and an address like mentioned in the blog (When is an IPv6 address an address and when is it a prefix?) and Tom Coffeen’s book IPv6 Address Planning from O’Reilly Media.
+Despite of that fact, I would recommend not to use the all-zeros address as an host address as it can be confusing to distinguish between a prefix and an address like mentioned above also for the zero subnets and in the blog (When is an IPv6 address an address and when is it a prefix?) and Tom Coffeen’s book IPv6 Address Planning from O’Reilly Media.

 There are two exceptions to being unable to use the network address for an interface, and those are /31 and /32 networks.